crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        The number of recipients who opened the email is counted, and one email only counts once.
+        Number of recipients who opened the email.
+Each email is counted only once per recipient.
-        Ratio=Unique Open/Delivered.
+        Ratio = Unique Open/Delivered.
       </td>
     </tr>